 Virilization is the term given to a woman’s development of male physical traits due to high levels.
 Symptoms include:

 - Male-pattern baldness

 Women may also experience testosterone side effects if they have too little in their bodies, but it is important to note that for women, these effects are far less dire.
-They may experience things like low libido, a slight loss of bone density, higher pain levels, and slightly lower levels of cognition, but these things are so slight that most doctors don’t even treat women if they have unusually low testosterone levels.
+They may experience things like low libido, a slight loss of bone density, higher pain levels, and slightly lower levels of cognition, but these things are so slight that most doctors don’t even treat women if they have unusually low levels.

 Combatting Adverse Side Effects

 For the most part, using an aromatase inhibitor during a cycle with a steroid or exogenous helps keep the testosterone side effects at bay.
 Your body uses an enzyme known as aromatase to break down extra into estrogen, and this excess estrogen is what causes the majority of the side effects.
 An aromatase inhibitor binds to the aromatase, essentially preventing it from converting that free T into estrogen.
 AIs should be an integral part of your cycles.
 The side effects of test boosters can also be mitigated through proper PCT, which helps you restart your body’s natural production once your cycle ends.

 Remember that exogenous testosterone halts your body’s natural production, so unless you take action, you may experience the symptoms of low-T. What’s more, when test levels in your body are incredibly low, this may allow for excess estrogen uptake and create testosterone injection side effects like gynecomastia.
 Be sure to follow PCT guidelines if you use to avoid these testosterone side effects.
 Although testosterone is undeniably the most important chemical compound in your body when it comes to building mass and enjoying a lean, toned physique, it can cause problems if you do not mitigate them ahead of time.
 In fact, without the proper precautions, virilization and gynecomastia can become permanent.